RKS and Cuvu again in Deans U18 quarterfinals

 The other quarterfinal confirmed is Marist Brothers High School and Natabua High School.

-Marist is the runners up from the Southern Zone while Natabua is the western champion.
+Marist is the runner-up from the Southern Zone, while Natabua is the Western champion.

-QVS and Suva Grammar School will have to wait for this weekend’s playoffs to confirm their national quarterfinals opponents.
+QVS and Suva Grammar School will have to wait for this weekend’s playoffs to confirm their national quarterfinal opponents.

-Natabua play the third Eastern Zone finisher which is highly likely Lelean Memorial School if they win their playoff against a team from the Northern Zone.
+Suva Grammar plays the third Eastern Zone finisher, which is highly likely Lelean Memorial School if they win their playoff against a team from the Northern Zone.

 Meanwhile, the Weet-Bix Raluve quarterfinals will be held at Bidesi and Buckhurst Parks on Saturday.